Why Do Men And Women Handle Stress Differently?

 Why Men Respond Differently to Stress than Women

 Research has shown that one of the main reasons why genders respond differently is hormones.
 Men tend to react to stress by producing cortisol and adrenaline hormones which create the ‘fight or flight’ response.
-Physical changes like increased heart-rate characterize this reaction.
+Physical changes like increased heart rate characterize this reaction.
 You may also get sweaty palms resulting in an impulse to fight or run away from the source of stress.

-Besides producing cortisol and adrenaline hormones, the women’s bodies also produce oxytocin which s a chemical that promotes bonding and affection for others.
+Besides producing cortisol and adrenaline hormones, the women’s bodies also produce oxytocin which is a chemical that promotes bonding and affection for others.
 Although men also produce this chemical, it is at lower levels.
 Women respond to stress by tending and befriending, whereby they seek to protect others in their lives as well as reaching for social connection and support.

 The other factor that affects the way men and women respond to stress is demand and energy.
-Men are known to build their self-esteem around the adequacy of performance, while the women’s self-esteem is built around relationships.
+Men are known to build their self-esteem around the adequacy of performance, while women’s self-esteem is built around relationships.
 A woman may sometimes let other people’s needs determine her limits while ignoring her own.
 In the process, the self-sacrifice in relationships leads a woman to stress.

 Men, on the other hand, let challenge and competition set the pace for them.
 They allow their rival’s efforts or the plan of their employer to set the level of their demand.
 They may eventually lose the focus on the self and preoccupy themselves with winning or attaining an extrinsic objective.
 The determination to obtain a winning performance drives most men to stress.